Starbucks to offer deal through LivingSocial

 “It’s an evolving space,” Brotman said.
 “The type of deal, the type of merchant and the implementation of offers are going to be different from circumstance to circumstance.”

-It is the coffee chain’s first nationwide deal with Groupon.
-Earlier this year, Starbucks ran a similar deal with Google Offers, the daily deal business owned by Google Inc.
+It is the coffee chain’s first nationwide deal with LivingSocial.
+Earlier this year, Starbucks ran a similar deal with Google Offers, the daily deal business owned by Google Inc (GOOG.O).